TikTok has not responded to the "eaten alive" mukbang video

 The boycott was so big that South Korea's fair trade watchdog had to come up with a new set of rules for mukbangs in particular and content creators on online platforms in general.

-The code requires advertising content to be clearly stated in writing and speech in clips to “prevent consumer harm caused by deceptive advertising.”
+The code requires advertising content to be clearly presented in writing and speech in clips to “prevent consumer harm caused by deceptive advertising.”

 In February 2022, a Chinese man nearly died after imitating food bloggers' videos of eating undercooked beef and lamb on TikTok.

 After eating, this man felt dizzy and vomited continuously.
-When he went to the doctor, he discovered that the parasite Toxoplasma gondii, also known as Toxoplasma gondii worms, was wriggling in the man's brain.
-If he had waited any longer, he could have paid a very high price.
+When examined, the doctor discovered that Toxoplasma gondii parasites, also known as Toxoplasma gondii worms, were crawling in the man's brain.
+If left untreated, the price could be extremely high.

 Source